 ABOUT

 At the age of 21, he scored "Hunting Ava Bravo," his first feature film, which climbed Amazon Prime to be the #7 most streamed film in the world during the summer of 2022.
-Since then his career has grown rapidly both in Italy and the United States, collaborating on internationally acclaimed projects.
+Since then, in just 4 years, he scored more than ten feature films and his career has grown rapidly both in Italy and the United States, collaborating on internationally acclaimed projects.

 As a songwriter and music producer, he has collaborated with a wide range of artists, including Lorenzo Licitra, Benedetta Caretta, Tommaso Colliva (one Grammy), Marco Liba and others.